 Find All The Support You Need

 If finding a support group is hard, seeking support in the way of a therapist is also helpful.
-And of course, for those whose anxiety is reaching unmanageable levels, seeking medication via a psychiatrist is always an option.
-The most important thing is to do whatever it takes to help yourself (and your rainbow) get through those difficult days.
+And of course, for those whose anxiety is reaching unmanageable levels, starting medication under the care of a physician is always an option.
+The most important thing is to do whatever it takes to help yourself get through those difficult days.